Are you cooking a turkey?

 The Oven Method (1-2 Hours Early)

+If your turkey has cooked too fast you can try the oven method.
 This method does work but it can result in a dry turkey.

 Also, note that we do not want to continue the cooking process.